Next Tryouts: Watch for Details!

 The Rat City Rollergirls (RCRG), Seattle’s premiere roller derby league, are always looking for strong athletes to join our ranks.
 Roller derby is a fast-paced, hard-hitting, endurance-based sport that takes lots of physical and mental ability, time, and sheer dedication.
 If you think you have what it takes, consider attending one of our tryouts to show us what you’ve got.
 Our tryouts are at our practice facility, and happen typically on a Saturday morning.

 Rat City Rollergirls holds tryouts at least four times a year, dates are subject to change but tryouts generally occur every three months.
-The best way to find out about upcoming tryouts and to learn more about RCRG is our website following us on Twitter, friending us on Facebook, reading our forum, or subscribing to our e-newsletter, Derby little Secrets.
+The best way to keep track of upcoming tryouts is to watch our webiste, but you can also follow us on Twitter, friend us on Facebook, or subscribing to our e-newsletter, Derby little Secrets.

 What type of time commitment does this take?